scindex/scindex/scindex.md

 ### Section: S03 - Communication
 _Mechanisms for data exchange between different parts of a system or between different systems._

+- **S0300**: Communication Summary
+  - *Description*: A document that provides a high-level summary, overview, or architectural approach for the Communication section.

 - **S0310**: Message Queues
   - *Description*: Enable asynchronous communication between services, decoupling senders and receivers and improving system resilience and scalability.